 Prescription drug costs eligible for crowdfunding are generally limited to a 120-day supply per valid health event.

 For all children’s immunizations, you must use a Vaccines For Children (VFC) provider in order for any related expenses to be eligible for funding as part of the valid health event.
 Learn more under “Caring for Your Family,” below.

 To help you get a clearer idea of the Member experience, below is an example to walk you through the process.

-That’s $750 per month for their family, compared to the $1400 in health insurance premiums they were paying before (in addition to satisfying large deductibles before coverage kicked in, ongoing copays, and expensive coinsurance—yuck!).
+A family of two parents in their late thirties, a toddler, and a six-year-old child contributes $695 for a CrowdHealth Family Membership each month.
+They’re saving over $700 compared to the $1400 in health insurance premiums they were paying before (in addition to satisfying large deductibles before their coverage kicked in, plus ongoing copays and expensive coinsurance—yuck!).

 Here’s what navigating a health event looks like for these Members:

 The family ventures out for a hike one Saturday morning, and Dad takes a bad fall and hurts his knee.
 He’s in a good bit of pain, but it’s not an emergency, and it’s the weekend.
 Conveniently, he opens the CrowdHealth app, logs a new health event, and requests a virtual urgent care appointment.
 The virtual doctor is available fast and, between a video evaluation and listening to Dad describe his symptoms, diagnoses a sprain.